xhrong/ideas/articles/clickbait_ideas.md

 - [ ] I migrated my entire IT department back to Windows XP - and then this happened
 - [ ] The Apple announcement that should worry Swift developers
 - [ ] iOS 13 to bring back skeuomorphism amidst falling iPhone sales
+- [ ] Does Chrome’s "dark mode" really live up to expectations?